hbweb/angular-game/README.md

 The whole point of this tutorial is to get you started with your CRUD component.

+## Endpoint

+In your project directory, type

+`yo angular-fullstack:endpoint game`

 ### Developing

 1. Run `npm install` to install server dependencies.